grokify/ringcentral-cti-demo-js/README.md

 The full installation instructions are included as an HTML file in the demo itself.
 You can view the [full installation instructions on the live demo](http://grokify.github.io/cti-demo/instructions.html).

-Since this runs live on GitHub page, you can run this demo without any server-side installation, though it may be worthwhile to install the RingCentral for Desktop softphone as described in the instructions.
+Since this runs live on GitHub Pages, you can run this demo without any server-side installation, though it may be worthwhile to install the RingCentral for Desktop softphone as described in the instructions.

 You can also run this demo on any webserver by adding the `src` directory to the server's html directory.
 This may be useful if you wish to edit the pages.
 There is no need to run a database as the demo stores all necessary data using HTML5 Local Storage (e.g. `window.localStorage`).
 Instructions are provided below for Node.js http-server as one easy approach for this.

+### Dependencies

+Aside for the RingCentral for Desktop softphone, all dependencies are either built-in to the demo repo or accessed online via CDNs.
+There is no need to separately install depdencies such as JavaScript and CSS files.

 ### Using Node.js http-server